 Do you remember your first time off the high dive at the local pool?

 You did not want to be the kid who walked cautiously out to the end of the high dive, looking down and then retreating for the stand.

 Your first time on the high dive, you did not look and you did not think.

 You ran toward the end of the board and off you went.

 You did not think.

-We can over analyze life so much until we become so obliterated with information we’re not even sure how to interpret the information into a concise and planned out direction.
+We can over analyze life so much until we become so obliterated with information, options and unmade attempts that we’re not even sure how to interpret the information into a concise and planned out direction and course of action.

 Within the next twenty four hours, dare to do something beyond your capacity to think through it.